Guide to Student Services at Ohlone College

 The Financial Aid Office is located in Building 7, second floor on the Fremont campus and in the Student Services Center on the Newark campus.
 For information on grants, loans, scholarships, enrollment fee waivers, and other aid available, contact the Financial Aid staff or visit the Financial Aid website.
 Transfer students who were determined eligible for financial aid at another college should immediately contact the Ohlone College Financial Aid Office.

-Personal Identification Number (PIN), Loans, Federal Stafford Loan Program, Board of Governors Waiver (BOGW)
+Federal Student Aid, Loans, Direct Loan Program, Board of Governors Waiver (BOGW)

-For information about loans, the Federal Stafford Loan Program, completing the FAFSA (Free Application for Federal Student Aid), loan amounts, applying for a loan, obtaining a PIN number, required documents, and the Board of Governors Waiver (BOGW) Enrollment Fee Waiver Program, visit the Financial Aid website.
+For information about loans, the Direct Loan Program, completing the FAFSA (Free Application for Federal Student Aid), loan amounts, applying for a loan, obtaining a PIN number, required documents, and the Board of Governors Waiver (BOGW) Enrollment Fee Waiver Program, visit the Financial Aid website.

 Ohlone College Foundation